Double-layered vacuum bubbles and cosmological phase transitions: Introduction

 \section{Introduction}

 Phase transitions in the early Universe play a crucial role in shaping its subsequent evolution and the formation of cosmological structures~\cite{Vilenkin:2000jqa,Rubakov:2017xzr}.
 Traditionally, such transitions have been studied in the context of quantum tunneling, where a scalar field initially trapped in a metastable vacuum can tunnel through a potential barrier to reach a lower-energy vacuum~\cite{Ellis:1990bv, Linde:1991sk}.
-This process provides a quantum-mechanical for bubble nucleation, and its consequences have been widely investigated in both flat and curved spacetimes~\cite{Coleman:1980aw}.
-Quantum tunneling not only determines the decay rate of metastable vacua, but also underlies a range of cosmological phenomena, including first-order phase transitions, baryogenesis~\cite{Morrissey:2012db,Barger:2008jx,Bian:2017wfv}, and the generation of stochastic gravitational wave backgrounds~\cite{Huber:2008hg,Caprini:2007xq,Caprini:2009fx,Jinno:2017fby,Lewicki:2020jiv,Wei:2022poh}.
+This process provides a quantum-mechanical description for bubble nucleation, and its consequences have been widely investigated in both flat and curved spacetimes~\cite{Coleman:1980aw}.
+Quantum tunneling not only determines the decay rate of metastable vacua, but also be relevant for a range of cosmological phenomena, including first-order phase transitions(which may be thermal or quantum), some baryogenesis scenarios~\cite{Morrissey:2012db,Barger:2008jx,Bian:2017wfv}, and the generation of stochastic gravitational wave backgrounds~\cite{Huber:2008hg,Caprini:2007xq,Caprini:2009fx,Jinno:2017fby,Lewicki:2020jiv,Wei:2022poh}.

-Beyond pure quantum tunneling, both semiclassical and classical mechanisms can also drive vacuum decay ~\cite{Braden:2018tky, Blanco-Pillado:2019xny, Tranberg:2022noe, Wang:2019hjx, Batini:2023zpi, Easther:2009ft, Giblin:2010bd}.
-Semiclassical mechanisms, sometimes referred to as flyover vacuum decay~\cite{Blanco-Pillado:2019xny}, involve the scalar field overcoming potential barriers due to quantum or thermal fluctuations, rather than tunneling through them.
-Classical vacuum decay occurs in multi-vacuum scenarios, where it is typically triggered by collisions between vacuum bubbles formed through quantum tunneling.
+Beyond the standard instanton (tunneling) description, vacuum decay can also be initiated by quantum or thermal fluctuations that place the field in an over-the-barrier configuration (or generate a sufficiently large initial field velocity), after which the subsequent nonlinear evolution proceeds according to the classical equations of motion, allowing the field to roll over the barrier and complete the transition.
+This fluctuation-induced channel is often referred to as the stochastic or ``flyover'' picture~\cite{Braden:2018tky, Blanco-Pillado:2019xny, Tranberg:2022noe, Wang:2019hjx, Batini:2023zpi, Easther:2009ft, Giblin:2010bd}.
+A different classically driven channel can also occurs in multi-vacuum scenarios, where it is typically triggered by collisions between vacuum bubbles formed through quantum tunneling.
 When these bubbles collide, they may generate enough energy to push the scalar field over potential barriers, leading to the formation of new bubbles in deeper vacua, without the need for additional quantum tunneling.
-Both semiclassical and classical decay mechanisms have been studied in various contexts, including stochastic methods and numerical simulations in one-dimensional models, providing insights into the decay rates, bubble dynamics, and the role of non-quantum fluctuations.
+Both mechanisms have been studied in various contexts, including stochastic methods and numerical simulations in one-dimensional models, providing insights into the decay rates, bubble dynamics, and the role of non-quantum fluctuations.